 Electing Small Business Trust (ESBT)

-Paying the highest tax on all S Corporation income in the ESBT makes it more costly than a QSST, but it is the best choice if large amounts if income can regularly be paid on S Corporation stock and if the grantor wants one trust to benefit a number of beneficiaries with discretion to treat them unequally, that is, have one beneficiary receive more income than another beneficiary.
+Paying the highest tax on all S Corporation income in the ESBT makes it more costly than a QSST.
+However, it can be a good choice if large amounts of income can regularly be paid on S corporation stock and if the grantor wants one trust to benefit a number of beneficiaries with discretion to pay them unequally.

 Questions for Your Attorney